bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 In both studies, the regions carrying sequence-specific representations overlapped only partly with GLM-based measures, illustrating the fact that directly measuring coarser differences between novel and trained sequences evoked activity levels cannot assess if these truly purport sequential information.
 However, the classification-based measures they used can bias parametric statistical results [@jamalabadi_classification_2016;@allefeld_valid_2015;@combrisson_exceeding_2015;@varoquaux_cross-validation_2017] and are suboptimal to detect representational changes [@walther_reliability_2016].

-The present study aims to address both the critical issues overlooked by studies investigating the MSL consolidation with GLM-based approach and the limitations of classifier-based MVPA studies.
+As a part of a larger study, the present experimental manipulation aims to address both the critical issues overlooked by studies investigating the MSL consolidation with GLM-based approach and the limitations of classifier-based MVPA studies.
 Specifically, we adopt a recently developed MVPA approach [@nili_toolbox_2014] that is unbiased and more sensitive to continuous representational changes [@walther_reliability_2016], such that occur in the early stage of MSL consolidation [@albouy_interaction_2013] onto which our focus here is.
 Our experimental manipulation hence allows to isolate sequence-specific plasticity, by extracting patterns evoked by the practice of consolidated and new sequences at the same task expertise level and computing this novel multivariate distance using a searchlight approach over the whole brain, in order to cover cortical and subcortical regions critical to MSL.
 Based on theoretical model [@albouy_hippocampus_2013;@doyon_current_2018] that account for imaging and animal studies, we hypothesized that offline consolidation following training should induce greater sequence-specific cortical and striatal representations, in conjunction with weaker hippocampal-based ones.

 # Results {#sec:results}

+To investigate the representations of sequences along the course of learning, subjects that learned two finger presses sequences separately in the first two days of the experiment were scanned on the third day while performing a task in which they performed these two sequences, that were allowed a consolidation period including sleep, as well as two new sequences.

 Eighteen young healthy volunteers were trained to perform, using their non-dominant hand, two sequences of 5 finger presses, each separately practiced on two successive days in order to avoid their consolidation to interfere.
 On the third day the participants were retested on both sequences separately, and then performed a task (MVPA-task) designed to investigate neuronal representation from fMRI BOLD activity pattern using multivariate statistics.